ashawley/aws-lambda-github-merge/README.md

 - Unable to read or write to temporary directory on filesystem
 - Conf file missing from JAR
 - Conf file missing directives
-- SNS Event json is malformed
+- API Gateway json is malformed
 - GitHub json is malformed
 - SSH keys missing from the JAR
 - SSH hosts key file, `known_hosts`, is missing from JAR